Leaders in programs ‘focused on student success’

 The signature Elon Experiences programs extend learning beyond the classroom through study abroad, internships, service, leadership and undergraduate research.
 Elon believes so strongly in the power of the Elon Experiences that it documents the work on transcripts and ensures that all students complete experiential learning requirements.
 Elon students graduate with a wealth of real-world experiences that support their transition to life after college and ensure they stand out when applying for a first job or graduate school.

-Elon’s four-year graduation rate of 79 percent ranks in the top 8 percent of U.S. private universities.
-The student-faculty ratio is 12-1, and the average class size is 20.
-More than 440 full-time faculty members teach in six academic units: Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the School of Education; the School of Health Sciences; and the School of Law.
+Elon has a four-year graduation rate of 78 percent.
+The student-faculty ratio is 11:1, and the average class size is 20.
+More than 497 full-time faculty members teach in six academic units: Elon College, the College of Arts and Sciences; the Martha and Spencer Love School of Business; the School of Communications; the Dr. Jo Watts Williams School of Education; the School of Health Sciences; and the School of Law.